Genealogy of Jesus: Women mentioned

 Matthew inserts four women into the long list of men.
 The women are included early in the genealogy—Tamar, Rachab, Ruth, and "the wife of Uriah" (Bathsheba).
 Why Matthew chose to include these particular women, while passing over others such as the matriarchs Sarah, Rebecca, and Leah, has been much discussed.

 There may be a common thread among these four women, to which Matthew wishes to draw attention.
 He sees God working through Tamar's seduction of her father-in-law, through the collusion of Rahab the harlot with Joshua's spies, through Ruth the Moabite's unexpected marriage with Boaz, and through David and Bathsheba's adultery.

 The NIV Cultural Backgrounds Study Bible suggests that the common thread between all of these women is that they have associations with Gentiles.
 Rahab was a prostitute in Canaan, Bathsheba was married to a Hittite, Ruth resided in Moab, and Tamar had a name of Hebrew origin.
 The women's nationalities are not necessarily mentioned.
 The suggestion is that Matthew may be preparing the reader for the inclusion of the Gentiles in Christ's mission.
 Others point out an apparent element of sinfulness: Rahab was a prostitute, Tamar posed as a prostitute to seduce Judah, Bathsheba was an adulteress, and Ruth is sometimes seen as seducing Boaz—thus Matthew emphasizes God's grace in response to sin.
 Still others point out their unusual, even scandalous, unions—preparing the reader for what will be said about Mary.
 None of these explanations, however, adequately befits all four women.

 Nolland suggests simply that these were all the known women attached to David's genealogy in the Book of Ruth.

 Mary's kinship with Elizabeth

-Luke states that Elizabeth, the mother of John the Baptist, was a "relative" (Greek syggenēs, συγγενής) of Mary, and that Elizabeth was descended from Aaron, of the tribe of Levi.
+Luke states that Elizabeth, the mother of John the Baptist, was a "relative" (Greek syngenēs, συγγενής) of Mary, and that Elizabeth was descended from Aaron, of the tribe of Levi.
 Whether she was an aunt, a cousin, or a more distant relation cannot be determined from the word.
 Some, such as Gregory Nazianzen, have inferred from this that Mary herself was also a Levite descended from Aaron, and thus kingly and priestly lineages were united in Jesus.
 Others, such as Thomas Aquinas, have argued that the relationship was on the maternal side; that Mary's father was from Judah, Mary's mother from Levi.
 Modern scholars like Raymond Brown (1973) and Géza Vermes (2005) suggest that the relationship between Mary and Elizabeth is simply an invention of Luke.